maxsitt/insect-detect-docs/docs/index.md

 results and less images required for model training.
 The biggest disadvantage at the moment is the bias in attraction for different insect groups.
-We are currently testing various shapes, colors and materials to enhance the visual attraction for specific pollinator groups (e.g. hover flies).
+We are currently testing various shapes, colors and materials to enhance the visual attraction for specific pollinator groups (e.g. hoverflies).

 !!! success "Implemented functions"